sonanmemon/sonanmemon.github.io/_pages/about.md

 I have studied and lived in Karachi, Hyderabad, Lahore and Islamabad in Pakistan.
 I worked in IBA, Karachi as a Lecturer of Economics during 2020-2021 and at PIDE, Islamabad as a research fellow during 2021-2024.

-# Research Interests:
+# Research Interests 🔬:

-My research 🔬 interests lie in the following areas:
+My research interests lie in the following areas:

 ➡️ Estimating monetary policy transmission effects using exogenous or identified macroeconomic shocks in panel data settings.